North London line: Traction current supply

 Originally, the line was electrified in 1914–15 using the fourth rail +420 V / -210 V system, as used by London Underground.
 This was changed in the 1970s to +630 V / 0 V; the trains (then EMUs of a design unique to this and the DC line) were modified to the same basic traction supply arrangements as SR 3rd rail EMUs; the centre/negative current rail was removed except where coincident four-rail running was required between Richmond and Gunnersbury for the Underground trains that share this section, the centre rail there being bonded to the running rail used for current return.
 The line is now electrified using that same third rail system from Richmond to Acton Central, but with overhead lines now used from Acton Central to Stratford.
 The line into Broad Street used third-rail supply and, when the through service to North Woolwich started in 1985, trains used the third rail throughout.
 When the trains were replaced a few years later by dual-voltage Class 313 trains, it became possible to use the overhead line equipment which had been added to parts of the line for the benefit of freight trains; there had been some unexpected difficulties with earth currents from the third rail system which this overcame.
 This use was steadily extended, and trains had to make a number of changes between traction current supplies during their short journey; these were at Hackney Wick, Dalston Kingsland, Camden Road and Acton Central.
 With the final upgrade of the line between Camden Road and Stratford, the need to change traction current systems on this stretch was eliminated, and now the only changeover takes place at Acton Central for the short section to Richmond.
-The line ran on third rail throughout the 1980s until 1996 when it was closed for conversion to overhead lines.
+The line ran on third rail throughout the 1980s until 1996 when it was closed for several months for conversion to overhead power, reopening electrified with OHLE later in 1996.
 In 2010, the last of the third-rail sections around Camden Road station were completely removed.